bgamari/ghc-wiki-import/papi.md

-The PAPI framework has been used to measure the effects of the [SemiTagging semi-tagging optimisation](wiki-start), in particular, the effects on branch misprediction.
+The PAPI framework has been used to measure the effects of the [semi-tagging optimisation](semi-tagging), in particular, the effects on branch misprediction.
 We are currently writing a paper and cleaning up the code for this optimisation.

 # Resources